Living Forever in God’s Heavenly Kingdom

 As we saw in the previous article (“The Kingdom of Heaven Is the Kingdom of God”) Matthew called it the Kingdom of Heaven for a reason.
 He wanted his Jewish readers to understand that the gospel was about entering the eternal spiritual Kingdom where God has always reigned and not just about the physical restoration of the kingdom of Israel on this earth (which we know will take place during what is called the Millennium).

 Besides pointing his Jewish readers to God’s eternal spiritual realm by calling His Kingdom “the kingdom of heaven”, throughout his gospel account Matthew is constantly pointing his Jewish readers toward heaven.
 Oftentimes Mark, Luke and John will refer to God, but Matthew identifies Him as the God or Father “in heaven”.
 A quick look at the KJV translation of the text as “in heaven” shows Mark and Luke using “in heaven” 6 times, John once and Matthew using it 27 times!
 An example of this addition can be found in what is called “the sermon on the mount”.
 In Matthew’s account he wanted his Jewish readers to know that not only will there be a reward, but that their reward is “in heaven” (Matt.
 5:12).
 He also quoted Jesus as saying, “but lay up for yourselves treasures in heaven… For where your treasure is, there your heart will be also” (Matt.
 6:20).
-Their reward, treasure and inheritance was in the kingdom of heaven.
+Their reward, treasure, heart and inheritance was in the kingdom of heaven.
 Jesus talks about those entering the kingdom of heaven as being those who do the “will of my Father which is in heaven” (Matt.
 7:21).
 Besides constantly referencing “heaven” in his gospel account, Matthew also makes reference to God as our Father.
-In the synoptic gospels of Matthew, Mark and Luke, Mark’s account references God as Father only 5 times, Luke 14 times, but Matthew does so 40 times.
+In the synoptic gospels of Matthew, Mark and Luke, Mark’s account references God as Father only 5 times, Luke 14 times, but Matthew does so 40 times!
 Parallel words of Jesus seen in places like Mark 10:40 & Matt.
 20:23 shows shows Jesus adding the words in Matthew’s account “by My Father.”
 Mark 3:35 has Jesus talking about practicing the will and desire of God, while Matt.
 12:50 says the same thing only Jesus calls God “My Father who is in Heaven.”
 Matthew wanted his Jewish readers to focus on this new relationship with God as our Father and constantly pointed the Jewish readers toward heaven.

 At the same time, in Matthew’s account six times he gives the Jews a warning concerning the post-millennial time during the Judgement when, rather than being a part of that spiritual realm, “there shall be weeping and gnashing of teeth” (Matt.
 8:12; 13:42, 50; 22:13; 24:51; 25:30).
 Mark and John left this warning out and Luke cites Jesus as saying it only once (Luke 13:28).
 Many Jewish leaders realized who Jesus really was, but many were dangerously still rejecting Him.
-Nicodemus came by night and told Jesus, “Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God were with him” (John 3:2).
-Matthew’s message to the Jews included a warning about eternal death, but it was mainly about a hope for eternal life in the kingdom of heaven.
+In John 3:2 Nicodemus came by night and told Jesus, “Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God were with him”.
+Matthew’s message to the Jews included a warning about eternal death, but his message was mainly about a hope for eternal life in the kingdom of heaven.
 It wasn’t about the messianic kingdom, bringing back the glory days of Solomon, having universal world peace with each man living under his vine & fig tree and the law going forth out of Zion.
-Matthew’s focus was on God’s heavenly kingdom.
+Matthew’s entire focus was on God’s heavenly kingdom.

 After the 1000 years are finished, Satan is loosed from the bottomless pit for a little season to deceive the nations into battling the Lamb of God (Rev. 20:3, 7-9).
 During this terrible time when Satan is released those who are not deceived by him will also still be praying the Lord’s prayer (Matt.
 6:9-13) to “Our Father which art in heaven…”, praying for the Father’s kingdom to come and His will to be done on earth as it is in heaven.
-Unlike Luke’s account of the Lord’s prayer, in Matthew’s account he adds the words “For thine is the kingdom and the power and the glory forever.
+Unlike Luke’s account of the Lord’s prayer, in Matthew’s account he adds the words, “For thine is the kingdom and the power and the glory forever.
 Amen” (Matt.
 6:13).
 Their prayer will then be answered after Satan is defeated and those whose names are written in the Lamb’s book of life receive eternal life.

 Today we know there is an everlasting spiritual Kingdom in which dwells true righteousness that we who belong to God will inherit at Christ’s return when we which are alive at that time are changed or raised from the dead if we had died in Christ (I Thes.
 4:14-17).
 Those of us blessed to be in this first resurrection will be spirit beings (I John 3:2; Phil.
-3:21) spending the first “day” of our eternity during the millennium with Christ.
-After the thousand years are finished, “the rest of the dead” (Rev. 20:5) are raised, the judgment is complete, all whose names are written in the Lamb’s book of life will join those who were raised in the first resurrection, then Heaven is coming to earth.
-“Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.
+3:21) spending the first “day” of our eternity during the Millennium with Christ.
+After the thousand years are finished, “the rest of the dead” (Rev. 20:5) are raised, the judgment is complete, all whose names are written in the Lamb’s book of life will join those who were raised in the first resurrection; then Heaven is coming to earth.
+In I Cor.
+15:24-28, Paul wrote concerning Christ’s rule in the messianic kingdom, “Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.
 For He must reign till He has put all enemies under His feet.
-The last enemy that will be destroyed is death… then the Son Himself will be subject to Him who put all things under Him, that God may be all in all” (I Cor.
-15:24-28).
+The last enemy that will be destroyed is death… then the Son Himself will be subject to Him who put all things under Him, that God may be all in all”.
 The New Jerusalem (spiritual) will come down as a bride to a new replaced earth.
 All spiritual new creatures in Christ will live with Jesus and the Father in this spiritual Kingdom forever.
 The Lord’s example of prayer to our Father who is in heaven will be answered, “for thine is the kingdom and the power and the glory forever.
 Amen.”
 Jesus in His prayer to the Father in Matt.
 6:13 was partly quoting what David prayed in I Chron.
 29:11.
 It was true then, it’s true now and always will be true.
 “Thine, O LORD, is the greatness, and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and the earth is thine; thine is the kingdom, O LORD, and thou art exalted as head above all.”
 The royal law of this heavenly Kingdom that has come to this new earth is that of agape love, for God is agape love and God will be all in all.

 As we saw in the previous article, Matthew called it the Kingdom of Heaven for a reason.
-The Jews in his time needed to focus on the reality of the existing spiritual Kingdom in Heaven, which realm we are to one day enter, and not on the restoration of the physical kingdom of Israel on earth.
-The Kingdom of Heavens (plural) as it is in the original and should be translated, means His Kingdom includes all of the physical universe in the heavens above, the entire earth (His footstool), the spiritual universe and any other dimension.
+The Jews in his time needed to focus on the reality of the existing spiritual Kingdom in Heaven, which realm we are to one day enter, and not only focus on the restoration of the physical kingdom of Israel on earth.
+The Kingdom of Heavens (plural), as it is in the original text and should be translated, means His Kingdom includes all of the physical universe in the heavens above, the entire earth (His footstool), the spiritual universe and any other dimension out there.
 The Kingdom of heaven is an all encompassing spiritual realm which was the Apostles’ perspective of the Kingdom of God as revealed to them by Jesus through the Holy Spirit.
 This should be the focus of all Spirit-led Christians today, especially those of us coming from a Worldwide Church of God background and those in a messianic church.
-No matter what your church background may be, we all need to re-read what the Apostles actually wrote and be led by God’s Holy Spirit into true understanding.

 There is a throne right now where the Most High dwells, and He reigns with Jesus at His right hand.
 That Kingdom has always existed and always will exist.
 There are an innumerable company of angels in this spiritual realm that exists today, and they are sent as ministering spirits into our lives (Heb.
 1:14).
 The good news is that through Christ crucified we have access right now to “come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Heb.
 4:16).
 We have access to that Kingdom today and will actually dwell in that Kingdom when we put off this earthly tabernacle (flesh and blood bodies).
 This is good news for all mankind.

 In this life, as we sojourn as strangers & pilgrims, we are in the world, but we are not of the world, just like Christ was not of the world (John 17:14-16).
 The Kingdom we belong to is not of this world, but is in heaven above.
-Our citizenship, reward and hope is there and when Christ returns He will transform our earthly bodies to be conformed to his glorious body (Phil.
+Our citizenship, reward, heart and hope is there and when Christ returns He will transform our earthly bodies to be conformed to his glorious body (Phil.
 3:20-21).
 We will be a part of that everlasting spiritual realm forever.

 Also, today the Kingdom of God is near.
-It’s not “2 stars to the right and straight on til morning” in a heavenly never, never land.
+It’s not “2 stars to the right and straight on ’til morning” in a heavenly never, never land.
 Jesus even warned about despising “one of these little ones, for I say to you that in heaven their angels always see the face of my Father who is in heaven” (Matt.
 18:10).
 Their angel wouldn’t be saying that he can’t see what’s happening with the little ones because Alpha Centauri is blocking his view.
-Heaven exists in a different dimension that we just can’t see.
+Heaven exists in a different dimension that today we just can’t literally see.
 I’m reminded of the time when Elisha’s servant was worried about the city being surrounded by the Syrian armies and Elisha prayed that the Lord would open his servant’s eyes.
 “Then the Lord opened the eyes of the young man, and he saw.
 And behold, the mountain was full of horses and chariots of fire all around Elisha” (II Kings 6:17).
 The spiritual Kingdom of God is near.
 The Lord “is not far from each one of us” (Acts 17:27).

 Written by Lee Lisman